Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

   calling Vat is the Decider, or a PromiseID that was previously received as the result of an inbound message.

-Some invocation patterns are legal, but unlikely to be useful:
+Some invocation patterns are valid, but unlikely to be useful:

 * The `target` of a `syscall.send()` can be any `CapSlot`, however it is a bit silly to reference an Object that lives on the local Vat, or a Promise for